 Ending Homelessness, One Person at a Time

 Our year-round Emergency Shelter program hosts people who don't have a place to sleep.
 Participants who arrive in the evening may or may not be under the influence of alcohol and/or drugs, but always are screened for the safety of themselves and others.
-Participants receive a nightly meal, bathroom and shower facilities, and breakfast before departing in the morning to address their specific recovery issues.
-Members also may speak with a case manager who may suggest further recovery programs, depending on the individual's needs.
-Nurses and a doctor are available onsite thanks to a partnership with Boston Health Care for the Homeless.
+Participants receive a nightly meal, bathroom and shower facilities, and breakfast before departing in the morning.
+Members are assigned to a case manager depending on the individual's needs to address their specific recovery issues.

 Substance dependence is a common contributing cause to homelessness.
-Our "dry" sober beds provide hundreds of newly sober people with a sober environment in which they can address their substance use and dependence issues.
-Applicants may seek entrance to the program after 30 days of sobriety and a successful initial screening with a Mission case manager to determine a good fit with the program.
+Our "dry" sober beds provide a drug and alcohol-free environment in which individuals can address their substance use and dependence issues.
 A major goal of the program is to build program members’ self-esteem and equip them with the tools and skills they need to achieve permanent self-sufficiency.

 Rapid Rehousing & Stabilization Program

 The US Department of Housing and Urban Development’s 2018 report on homelessness showed Massachusetts with a 14% increase, the highest in the country.
 We experienced this increased need at the Mission, especially among women.
 For many of our guests, the disease of substance use disorder goes hand-in-hand with homelessness.
 Staff understand that after months or years of experiencing homelessness, unemployment, isolation, and estrangement from family and friends, the appropriate next step is transitional housing and treatment.